 Solution 8: Update Windows 10

 Update Windows 10 as it might install important driver missing in the operating system.
-To update Windows 10, write update in the Windows search box and open Update settings and then click on Check for Updates to update.
+To update Windows 10, write an update in the Windows search box and open Update settings and then click on Check for Updates.
 It will install the updates if available, then restart the system and check the camera.

 Solution 9: Perform System Restore